darrenhatcher/solis-wifi-poller/README.md

 A response in a web browser should look something like: 0000000000000000;360026;F4;28.1;0;191;3390;NO;

 The data from the WiFi Stick are semi-colon delimited fields.
-Note this is hardcoded on the stick and may change of the stick firmware is updated.
+Note this is hardcoded on the stick and could change if the stick firmware is updated.

     // Data returned successfully looks like: "0000000000000000;360026;F4;23.2;170;67;3371;NO;"
     //                                         f1               f2     f3 f4   f5  f6 f7   f8